 Don’t worry about the IPv6 “error” in the preceding image.
-SecureLine VPN doesn’t support IPv6, so of course that test will fail.
+The Avast SecureLine VPN doesn’t support IPv6, so of course that test will fail.

 Note: You might have noticed something odd in the image above.
 Although you can see in the VPN window on the left that I am connected to a server in Miami, USA, ipleak.net on the right is claiming the IP address if the server I am connected to is in Italy.
 It turns out that the database that ipleak.net uses to map an IP address to a physical location, is not 100% accurate.
-The IP address does indeed correspond to Miami, FL.
-If you would like to confirm this yourself, you can go to this site IP to Google Maps and enter the IP address 220.127.116.11.
-You will see that the IP address is, indeed, a location in Miami Florida.
+The Virtual IP address shown in the VPN window does indeed correspond to Miami, FL.

 Avast SecureLine VPN uses strong, industry-standard privacy and security features.